-- (9) Distribution by transport vehicles.
-The lead agency may allow distribution of reclaimed water using tank trucks or similar transport vehicles to distribute reclaimed water provided: - (a) Vehicles are clearly identified with reclaimed water advisory signs such as "nonpotable water." - (b) Vehicles used for transporting hazardous or dangerous waste are never used to transport reclaimed water. - (c) Vehicles used for delivering potable water for potable use are never used to transport reclaimed water, unless they then stop transporting potable water for potable purposes.
+(10) Distribution by transport vehicles.
+The lead agency may allow distribution of reclaimed water using tank trucks or similar transport vehicles to distribute reclaimed water provided:

+(a) Vehicles are clearly identified with reclaimed water advisory signs such as "nonpotable water."

+(b) Vehicles used for transporting hazardous or dangerous waste are never used to transport reclaimed water.

+(c) Vehicles used for transporting potable water are never used to transport reclaimed water.